jcweaver/blackboxes/README.md

 I tried a few other approaches beyond the base model I described above.

-Approach 1: Adding BatchNormalization layers to my model This did appeared to make all of the result worse
+Approach 1: Adding BatchNormalization layers to my model

-Approach 2: Setting the use_bias parameter in Conv2D to False There was some success with this but it didn't reach a new high score
+Approach 2: Setting the use_bias parameter in Conv2D to False

 Approach 3: Combining 1 & 2
-This made predictions worse

 Approach 4: Appending flipped images to the data
-This appeared to make predictions better and received a new high score.

 Approach 5: Brightening all the data
-This appeared to make predictions worse

-Approach 6: Brightening the data with flipped data appended There was some success with this but it didn't reach a new high score
+Approach 6: Brightening the data with flipped data appended

-Approach 7: Appending the data with flipped images and brightened images There was some success with this
+Approach 7: Appending the data with flipped images and brightened images

 Approach 8: Run a model on data that has all 8 keypoints and output a model that only predicts 8 keypoints.
 Use this model to make predictions for all of the test cases that only require 8 keypoints and then fill in the missing data for the remaining test cases from a prior predictions file.